Winter Belize Seminar for Pre-Health Professionals

 How are the challenges of disabilities and congenital disorders addressed in the developing world?
 How do people live with these disabilities in societies that have limited government support for such needs?

-After an on-campus examination of disabilities and rehabilitation in the United States during the Fall Semester prerequisite, participants will travel to Belize.
+After an on-campus examination of disabilities and rehabilitation in the United States during the Spring Semester prerequisite, participants will travel to Belize.
 There the international portion of the course will be span the entire country, with visits planned in Belize City, Punta Gorda, San Ignacio, Belmopan, and possibly Orange Walk.